aabriism/aabriism.github.io/index.md

 That is the central belief of Aabriism.  **I can make it better.**

 It is a belief that takes a bit of work to understand.
 What is *it*?
 What is *better*?
 What can *I do*?
 It is applied in different ways in different circumstances.
-Most importantly, it is something that I hope to believe always - even in the face of contradictory evidence.
-I hope that even when it appears most bleak, I can hold this belief and find a creative way to answer these questions - find a way to make something, in some small way, better.

 ### Central Values
 There are two central values in Aabriism, summed up in the observation: "we are **A**nimals **A**ttempting to **B**ehave **R**at**I**onally".
 Aabriists recognize and value these two sides to people: